Rabinder Singh (intelligence officer): Tracking in the USA by R&AW

 In 2007, in an affidavit submitted to the court, R&AW deposed that Singh has been traced to New Jersey.
 It is believed that, meanwhile, Singh has filed for asylum in US, under the name of Surenderjeet Singh, which was rejected by the trial court of India but remanded back for reconsideration by the court of appeals.
 There has been no official proof however that Surenderjeet Singh is an alias of Rabinder Singh."Singh, a native of India, was raised as a Sikh and practices the Sikh religion.
 According to his testimony, he was recruited by an organ of the government of India known as the Research and Analysis Wing (RAW), situated in the office of the Prime Minister.
 Its functions, he testified, were like those of the CIA.
 As an agent of the RAW, he made reports on individuals believed to be Sikhs working to establish the separate Sikh state of Khalistan.
 He investigated about three persons a year over a period of thirteen years.
 He submitted postal receipts that he said showed his mailings to the RAW.
 He quit when ordered to aid in the assassination of a very religious person he had investigated.
 After hiding with friends for a year, he used his own passport to come to the United States.
 He testified that he would be killed if returned to India."

 Excerpt from the United States Court of Appeals.Reports suggest Singh left his role under ambiguous circumstances in 2004, amidst allegations of intelligence ties with the CIA.
 Subsequent narratives, including claims from a former R&AW officer's book, provided varying accounts of Singh's journey post-2004.

 Death controversy

 According to Indian government sources, he was killed in Maryland in the USA in a road accident in late 2016.
 He was living there as a refugee, having been cash-strapped after the CIA had stopped paying him money.
 US intelligence had blocked his application for asylum and his attempts to obtain a job with a think tank run by a former CIA senior officer were blocked too.

 Personal life

 Rabinder was married to Parminder Kaur who worked at United States Agency for International Development.
 They lived in Defence Colony, while living in New Delhi.
-They have a daughter who is an international-level athlete and now lives in the US.